Edifice Rx’s Healthy Building Services

 - Isocyanate-based polyurethane products

-Cloud based data-logging provides real-time notifications and response to changing IEQ conditions as well as allowing for analysis of long-term trends, ensuring maintenance of acceptable air quality levels as recommended by governmental and professional organizations.
-Data-logging measurements are collected frequently (1-10 minutes) for multiple days, weeks, or months (as requested).
+Cloud based air quality monitoring provides real-time notifications and response to changing IEQ conditions as well as allowing for analysis of long-term trends, ensuring maintenance of acceptable air quality levels as recommended by governmental and professional organizations. air quality monitoring measurements are collected frequently (1-10 minutes) for multiple days, weeks, or months (as requested).
 This is effective for long-term measurement of carbon dioxide, carbon monoxide, volatile organic compounds, and respirable particulate, (PM-2.5 & PM-10) temperature and relative humidity.
-Data-loggers are capable of monitoring up to ten (10) IEQ analytes.
+Air quality monitors are capable of monitoring up to ten (10) IEQ analytes.
 Download Brochure

 EPA, WHO, and the State of California provide guidelines for acceptable levels of water contaminants based on the likelihood of cancer and other adverse health effects.
 Performing periodic testing to ensure water quality is recommended to reduce the risk of illness.